subhailams/Multimodal_LPFormer/README.md

-# LPFormer and lpFormer Multimodal Implementation
+# Multimodal attention on LPFormer for Link Prediction on Pinterest Implementation

 This repository contains the implementation of two variants: **LPFormer** and **Modified LPFormer with Multimodal Attention**, designed to handle multimodal data.
 The codebase includes modules for generating graphs, extracting CLIP embeddings, and implementing link transformers with multimodal modifications.